Team - In-house Faculty - Dr. Sujatha In-house Faculty List

 Membership of professional organizations:

-1. Member of International Astronomical Union - Division IX Commission 25 Stellar Photometry and Polarimetry.
+1. Member of International Astronomical Union - Division G Stars and Stellar Physics.

 2. Life member of Astronomical Society of India.